HandsOnDevOpsTraining/jenkins/docker-ci-pipeline/docker-ci-pipeline.md

-# Integrate SonarQube with Jenkins
+# Create Docker CI pipeline in Jenkins

 ## 🧰 Prerequisites
 1. A Jenkins server